RedisLabs/redislabs-docs/content/rs/monitoring-metrics/prometheus-integration.md

     {{< note >}}

-This is for deveopment testing only (running in docker)
+This is for development testing only (running in docker).

     {{< /note >}}